Shaygi/VerseVerwebt/README.md

 2. Chapter Puzzles: Progress through the seven chapters, each with a unique puzzle:
    Chapter 1: Increase the system volume to solve the riddle.
    Chapter 2: Detect the phone's orientation.
-   Chapter 3: Decrease the phone's brightness.
+   Chapter 3: Reduce the room light.
+Light/Lux value in the extended emulator settings.
+On the physical cell phone, you can darken the room or cover the light sensor (near the front camera) with your hand.
    Chapter 4: Activate the dark mode.
    Chapter 5: Check the phone's battery status.
-   Chapter 6: Use the microphone to input the correct word.
+   Chapter 6: Use the microphone to input the correct Code.
+To do this, press the microphone button and say the code word "5768" in the Google pop-up.
    Chapter 7: Take a screenshot to solve the riddle.
+To do this, use the Screenshot button in the Task Manager / Recently used apps or the key combination on the physical cell phone.
+The screenshot option via the emulator does not work due to a different storage location.

 3. Leaderboard: Your total time to solve the puzzles will be recorded and displayed on the leaderboard.